Skip to content

 ModelSettings

-If you want to customize model settings like temperature, max tokens, or any provider-specific parameters, you can use the ModelSettings class, which accepts one of OpenAIChatSettings or GeminiChatSettings.
+If you want to customize model settings like temperature, max tokens, or any provider-specific parameters, you can use the ModelSettings class, which accepts one of OpenAIChatSettings ,GeminiSettings , or AnthropicSettings.
 These settings will be auto-injected into the request based up the provider specification when the prompt is executed.
 In addition, the Prompt class supports any provider-specific model settings directly, which are then converted to the appropriate ModelSettings class based on the provider.

 Settings: